Team-U/Team-U.github.io/README.md

 This is a place for you to learn about us, find out what projects we are working on, and connect with us through our social media links below!

 ## Udacity alumni and GWG scholars:
-This is our hub to stay connected and collaberate on projects together.
+This is our hub to stay connected and collaborate on projects together.
 If you would like to participate, follow these steps:

 1. Fork this repo or edit this README directly with the connection info that you would like to share (use the same format as in the first list item in the ***Who we are*** section.)
 2. Once you've pushed your code to Github or saved the README directly, submit a pull request to this repo with your new fork.
 We will merge it ASAP! (it's actually just me at the moment... help!)